-Strategic solutions for the financial, economic, political and legal challenges facing sovereign institutions
+Strategic solutions for the financial, economic, political and legal challenges facing sovereign governments and institutions

 For over half a century, we have served as trusted advisors and legal representatives to governments, state-owned enterprises and sovereign wealth funds.
 Our clients span advanced, emerging and frontier markets across Africa, Asia, Europe, Latin America and the Middle East.